akshayodesk/hhvm/README.md

     phpize
     ./configure --enable-vaeql --with-php-config=/usr/bin/php-config   CFLAGS='-fpermissive' CXXFLAGS='-fpermissive'
-    make
+    You might need to add "LDFLAGS = -L/usr/local/lib -lantlr3c -g" to Makefile make

 Then add this line to your php.ini.
 If you are using Homebrew the path